tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 - Basics of Python programming

-- Basics of Linux and Docker system administration
+- Basics of UNIX and Docker system administration, using UNIX shell

-- Ability to set DNS entries (needed for the web interface of the strategy)
+- Ability to set DNS entries and domain names for your web services

 - A stash of blockchain native cryptocurrency for gas fees (ETH, BNB, MATIC)